has to work on either a term paper or a term project in this course.

 conferences and journals.
 For term projects, the emphasis will be on functionality

 and documentation.
-Source code for term projects must be emailed to the instructor archived in a single file.
-For projects implemented on MS Windows machines, the archive should also include the executable code.
+Source code for term projects must be submitted as a single archive file.

 The archive should include clear instructions for compiling and

 executing the code (including platforms on which to run the programs;

 the instructor has access to the following platforms - Linux, Mac OS

 For term projects, please

 keep in mind that the instructor may not have access to you when